4C-Temp&Stress is a computational tool to calculate temperatures and stresses in hardening concrete structures.

 Since the mid-1990ies 4C-Temp&Stress has been used to document curing and early-age requirements on several large civil structures around the world, including:

-- The Øresund Link between Copenhagen and Sweden.
+- The Øresund Link between Denmark and Sweden.

-- Marmaray Railway crossing, Istanbul, Bosphorus Strait.
+- Marmaray Railway crossing, Istanbul, Bosphorus Strait Turkey.
 Bored tunnel, cut and cover, deep stations, Gama-Nurol JV.

 - Sitra bridges, Bahrain, Gamuda Berhad Contractors.

 - Funder highway bridge, Denmark, Züblin - Dyvidag JV.